esnet/grafana-esnet-networkmap-panel/docs/development.md

 ## Development Notes

-This project was built in Node 16.20.2 (LTS Gallium) and must built using Yarn (1.22.0 or higher).
+This project was built in Node 18.20.4 (LTS Hydrogen) and must built using Yarn (1.22.22 or higher).
-In order to successfully execute end-to-end (E2E) testing, 18.20.1 (LTS Hydrogen) or later is required.

 ## Table of Contents